‘Inconclusive’ COVID Results Should Be ‘Reported as Positive’ – CA Lab COVID Test No Longer FDA Authorized

 READ MORE: Questionable COVID Results: More Concerning Whistleblower Allegations From State Lab

-Several whistleblower said they were surprised to learn, from our initial report, that CDPH told CBS13 that it was paying PerkinElmer the contracted rate for 100,000 tests/day.
+Several whistleblowers said they were surprised to learn, from our initial report, that CDPH told CBS13 that it was paying PerkinElmer the contracted rate for 100,000 tests/day.

 According to PerkinElmer, the lab has a capacity to process 100,000 tests per day, but whistleblowers say they have not had the opportunity to prove that and they question if the staff is currently capable of meeting that goal, especially as experienced staff continues to quit.